 A recent study of PTSD prevention showed that 12 weekly sessions of either of two types of psychological trauma treatment (cognitive therapy and prolonged exposure therapy) reduced the incidence of PTSD dramatically 5 and 9 months later, as compared to no treatment or medication treatment alone.
 Desert Waters’ 2011 study of PTSD prevalence and its impact on health and functioning provide compelling indication of the need for such preventive interventions, based on the discovery of elevated PTSD rates, significantly higher rates of PTSD than other trauma-exposed professionals, significantly more co-occurring disorders, significantly higher levels of functional impairments, and significantly lower life satisfaction, for individuals meeting PTSD criteria.

 All that is required at this point is to start the conversation.
-Desert Waters believes that once the discussion begins, the seriousness of the issues will become more apparent, and the need for changes more pressing and prioritized.
+Once the discussion begins, the seriousness of the issues will become more apparent, and the need for changes more pressing and prioritized.
 We want your organization to be in the best position possible to protect the health of its employees and their families, to maintain the most orderly, healthy, and effective work cultures possible, and to establish and/or maintain your organizations as among the most reputable and successful.
 We fully recognize and honor the important functions your organizations serve for society and the risks your workforce takes in the universal struggle to contend with inherently challenging work conditions and critically important responsibilities.

-If it was not clear to you already, it is probably clear now that we at Desert Waters have strong opinions about corrections employees’ well-being, their workplace climate, and the causes and consequences of Corrections Fatigue.
+If it was not clear to you already, it is probably clear now that we have strong opinions about corrections employees’ well-being, their workplace climate, and the causes and consequences of Corrections Fatigue.
 We do not, however, ask you to adopt our opinions for your agency without serious and intentional consideration.
 You are the experts on your agency.
 All we ask is that you do undertake that deliberation, and that you do have those conversations and join in the dialogue.
 We intend to be here, designing systems-wide interventions, delivering trainings, certifying instructors, conducting research, staffing the Corrections Ventline, and counseling corrections employees and their family members just as we have been for the past nine years.
 Please contact us at any time.
 We all want the same things, namely the physical, psychological and spiritual health for you and the men and women of your agency’s workforce.
 We hope this discussion takes us all closer to that destination.